 Unless you’ve stayed away from social media and the news the past few days, you’ve undoubtedly heard that Elon Musk officially took over Twitter.
 Frankly, if you haven’t heard, you probably don’t care.
 Many that do care seem to be taking part in a mass exodus.
 After the Twitter deal was finalized, the servers at competitor Mastodon hit a traffic surge that required an update in hardware.

-Twitter Users Appear to Jump Ship for Mastodon
+Twitter Users Jump Ship for Mastodon

-Elon Musk just made an epic business move – and it has nothing to do with Tesla or SpaceX.
-The Twitter board announced on Monday, April 25, that a deal was reached for Musk to buy the social network for close to $44 billion.
+Elon Musk, who now refers to himself as “Twitter Complaint Hotline Operator” on his profile, just made an epic business move – and it has nothing to do with Tesla or SpaceX.
+With all legal wrangling behind him, he officially took ownership of Twitter on Thursday, October 27, 2022.
+The Twitter board had previously announced on Monday, April 25, that a deal was reached for Musk to buy the social network for close to $44 billion.

 This was immediately upsetting to many Twitter users.
-Musk’s views about Twitter are well-known.
+Musk’s views on Twitter are well-known.
 He doesn’t believe there should be as many restrictions on free speech, and users fear that former users who were expelled for breaking the rules will be invited back.

 Do you want to leave Twitter and join the exodus?
 Read on to learn how to delete anything on Twitter, including your account.

 Image credit: Unsplash.
 All screenshots by Laura Tucker.

 Our latest tutorials delivered straight to your inbox